-11.13 Master Track Options and Settings
+11.10 Master Track Options and Settings

-The mixer Master Track main controls have the same functions as the Master Track which can be shown in Track View.
+The mixer Master Track main controls have the same functions as the Master Track which can be shown via the Track Master in track view.
 Note the Output button (shown right):

-- Left click on the Output button to toggle between Stereo (gray) and Mono (orange) modes. - Right click on the Output button to set any one of four available Mono modes Left + Right, Left only, Right only, Left Right. - Left click on the FX button to display the master FX Chain. - Right click on the FX button for the Add FX context menu. - If the Master FX chain is displayed, then you can use all and any of the FX management keyboard shortcuts that you can use on your tracks. - Right click on the VU area to display the settings used to control what is displayed in the VU meters and how it is displayed (right).
+- Left click on the Output button to toggle between Stereo (gray) and Mono (orange) modes. - Right click on the Output button to set any one of four available Mono modes Left + Right, Left only, Right only, Left - Right. - Left click on the FX button to display the master FX Chain. - Right click on the FX button for the Add FX context menu. - If the Master FX chain is displayed, then you can use all and any of the FX management keyboard shortcuts that you can use on your tracks. - Right click on the VU area to display controls to manage the VU meters display settings (right).
 Meter options for the master when displayed in the TCP are Peak or Loudness: for the mixer, these are Peak + Loudness (as shown here), Loudness Only or Peak only.
 Options for loudness meter display are:

-RMS (Root Mean Squared) stereo/max or RMS/Max only Loudness Units relative to Full Scale momentary (LUFS-M)/max LUFS-M/LUFS-I (integrated) LUFS-S (short term) /current LUFS-S/ max (loudness range) LUFS-S/LRA
+RMS (Root Mean Squared) stereo/max or RMS/Max only Loudness Units relative to Full Scale momentary (LUFS-M)/max

+LUFS-M/LUFS-I (integrated) LUFS-S (short term) /current

+LUFS-S/ max (loudness range) LUFS-S/LRA

-- Readout can be set to LUFS-I or Maximum. - LUFS, RMS and Peak issues are discussed and explained in Chapter 6. - There is an option to display multichannel peak metering. - Settings, where appropriate, available for managing the window include RMS window, Display offset, Display gain and Red threshold. (see below) - This includes the option to display output in multichannel mode (e.g. when working with surround sound).
+- Optionally, you can choose for gain reduction to be displayed on the meter (as a vertical bar descending from the top, as shown below right).
+This can only be shown when you are using a third party or native plug-in (such as ReaLimit) that calculates gain reduction and reports it to the host. - Readout can be set to LUFS-I or Maximum. - LUFS, RMS and Peak issues are explained in Chapter 6. - There is an option to display multichannel peak metering. - Settings, where appropriate, available for managing the window include RMS window, Display offset, Display gain and Red threshold. - This includes the option to display output in multichannel mode (e.g. when working with surround sound).
 Disabling this option will ensure a two channel display.